Skip to main content

 Getting an ID: Will the DMV Check for Warrants?

-Warrants for your arrest can happen for a number of reasons.
-Admin mistakes like never receiving court date information or missing court due to scheduling conflicts can happen.
-Whether you accidentally or purposefully avoided court, arrest warrants can be an extra annoyance to already tedious legal situations.
+Warrants for your arrest can happen for several reasons.
+Administrative mistakes like never receiving court date information or missing court due to scheduling conflicts can happen.
+Whether you accidentally or purposefully avoided court, arrest warrants can further complicate legal situations.

 Will the DMV Check for Warrants When I Try to Get a State ID?